 Presented to the Minister for Racing and Gaming

-This guide has been produced to provide assistance and information for local governments in relation to the Liquor Control Act1988and the development of a local liquor policy.
+Information for local governments in relation to the Liquor Control Act 1988 and the development of a local liquor policy.

 An approved manager must, unless the Director of Liquor Licensing determines otherwise, be present at the licensed premises.